NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-september-sprint.md

 # Frontend-2018: FEQ September Release

+## [WCMSFEQ-909] The Help-link is overlapping the blue heading label Type/Condition...
+## (NO CONTENT CHANGES)

+The help-icon was overlapping the Type/Condition heading label at the 326px breakpoint and lower.
+  * Changed padding-right of fieldset legend to 43px to prevent icon overlapping text

 ## [WCMSFEQ-1079] Seeing the blue bar with the text "Cancer Currents Blog"...
 ### (NO CONTENT CHANGES)